-These services are provided through Oxford Health
+These services are provided through OUH

-The Oxfordshire Community Dental Service provides specialised dental care to children and adults who have medical conditions, learning or physical disabilities, anxiety or phobia, mental health issues or children/adults requiring special care dentistry, because they cannot receive the care that they require at a general dental practice.
+The Oxfordshire Community Dental Service provides specialised dental care to children and adults who have medical conditions, learning or physical disabilities, anxiety or phobia, mental health issues or children/adults requiring special care dentistry because they cannot receive the care that they require at a general dental practice.

 To access the service you need to be referred.
 The service receives referrals from GPs, general dental practitioners, other healthcare and social care professionals and secondary care.
 Referrals into the service are sent to and processed at:

 The service has ten clinics across Oxfordshire which provide a comprehensive range of dental treatments to patients of all ages.